naveenmicrolise/technical-test/MATD-test.md

 When assessing your test we will take the following things into account:

-Design of your framework
+-Design of your framework
-Code quality
+-Code quality
-Code clarity
+-Code clarity
-Wording of your tests
+-Wording of your tests
-How easily we can run the tests
+-How easily we can run the tests
-Documentation
+-Documentation

 If you are invited for an interview then you will be required to walk the interviewers through your code and you may be required to make some modifications to your framework as part of the interview.